-Microsoft Azure’s Route Table is a powerful tool that allows for the control and direction of network traffic within a virtual network.
+Microsoft Azure’s Route Table is a powerful tool that allows for the control and direction of network traffic within a virtual network (VNet).
 This article provides an in-depth overview of Azure Route Tables, their use cases, creation, and configuration.
 You’ll also get a glimpse into how Tufin’s comprehensive solutions can optimize your network’s security and manageability.

 Understanding Azure Route Tables

-An Azure Route Table is a set of custom routes that dictate how network traffic should move within a virtual network (VNet).
+An Azure Route Table is a set of custom routes that dictate how network traffic should move within a virtual network.
 It offers a way to control the flow of data, ensuring it reaches the correct endpoint.
 For instance, if a subnet in your VNet needs to communicate with a virtual appliance, the Azure Route Table can direct the traffic accordingly.

 Azure Route Tables are fundamental to the concept of User-Defined Routes (UDRs), which are custom routes within the Azure portal that you can configure.
 These UDRs provide granular control over network traffic, allowing it to bypass or be directed toward specific network interfaces, virtual network gateways, or virtual machines.
+This flexibility makes route tables critical for managing workloads, enabling secure routing between IP addresses, and ensuring outbound traffic or inbound connections flow as intended.

 Creating and Configuring Azure Route Tables